About the Rebuild Texas Fund

-What percentage of the proceeds will go to administrative costs?
+What percentage of the proceeds went to administrative costs?

 Every penny donated went to relief, recovery, and rebuilding efforts.
 Administrative costs and people costs were covered by the Michael & Susan Dell Foundation and the OneStar Foundation.

 Is the Rebuild Texas Fund associated with the Governor’s Commission to Rebuild Texas?

 The Rebuild Texas Fund was created by the Michael & Susan Dell Foundation, in collaboration with the OneStar Foundation.
 The Rebuild Texas Fund is a separate effort from the Governor’s Commission to Rebuild Texas and the Texas General Land Office Texas Rebuilds housing initiative, but the efforts do work in parallel to bring the power of public and private contributions to the long-term rebuilding efforts across Texas.

 State and federal assistance are essential, and the Rebuild Texas Fund team is coordinating with local officials to ensure that the fund is augmenting, and not displacing, state or federal funding.

-How is the Michael & Susan Dell Foundation involved with the Rebuild Texas Fund?
+How was the Michael & Susan Dell Foundation involved with the Rebuild Texas Fund?

 To support the Texas communities devastated by Hurricane Harvey, the Michael & Susan Dell Foundation, in collaboration with the OneStar Foundation, led the charge to raise $100 million for the Rebuild Texas Fund.
 The Michael & Susan Dell Foundation has deep experience in Texas from nearly two decades of work supporting community organizations and collaborating with other funders in the state.

 Michael and Susan Dell are both from Texas, so this was and is personal to them.
 To that end, they committed $43 million of the foundation’s resources to start this fund for the rebuilding efforts of the affected communities in Texas.
 In addition, the Michael & Susan Dell Foundation underwrote the cost of the Rebuild Texas Fund program team to ensure that 100% of all donations went to benefit impacted communities.